Join Stefan and Sebastien from Nomadic Boys as they unravel the travel misconceptions of gay travel in Malaysia.

 One of my goals on The Atlas Heart is to break down travel misconceptions or judgments about places and ideas.
 Perhaps it could be that destination that everyone warns you not to visit because of how dangerous it is, or maybe you yourself had preconceived notions that were proven wrong once you arrived to where you were going.

-So, I’m starting my first ever guest posting series about these travel misconceptions we find throughout our lives and epic journeys.
+This is my first ever guest post series about these travel misconceptions we find throughout our lives and epic journeys.
 I’ve asked a few writers to talk about their own misconceptions and perhaps how they were proven wrong in their travels.

 Without further ado, I’m happy to introduce the next guest posters on this blog – Stefan and Sebastien from Nomadic Boys – talking about their perspective on gay travel in Malaysia.
 Take it away Stefan & Sebastien!

-We have been in Asia since and spent 3 months travelling around Malaysia.
+We have been in Asia since and spent 3 months travelling around Malaysia and experiencing first hand what it is like to be gay in Malaysia.

-Malaysia is a country where homosexuality is illegal with no rights to protect the LGBT community.
+Malaysia is a country where homosexuality is illegal with no rights to protect the local LGBT community and the Malaysia LGBT travel community.
 It retains the colonial era criminal ban on sodomy with possible punishment including fines, prison for up to 20 years and even corporal punishment.
 In addition to this, Muslim citizens are also liable to further punishment by the special Islamic courts.

 On the face of it, Malaysia isn’t the most open place in the world for members of the LGBT community and the situation seems to have deteriorated over the years.
 For example in 2005, the Royal Malaysian Navy chief, Mohd Anwar Mohd Nor stated that the Navy would never accept homosexuals.
 And in 2010, the Film Censorship Board of Malaysia announced it would only allow depiction of homosexual characters as long as they “repent” or die…!